danbowker/CSharpGuidelines/_pages/Cheatsheet.md

 * A property, method or local function should do only one thing (AV1115)
 * Don't expose stateful objects through static members (AV1125)
 * Return an `IEnumerable<T>` or `ICollection<T>` instead of a concrete collection class (AV1130)
-* Properties, arguments and return values representing strings or collections should never be `null` (AV1135)
+* Properties, arguments and return values representing collections should never be `null` (AV1135)
+* Properties, arguments and return values representing strings should never be `null` (AV1136)
 * Define parameters as specific as possible (AV1137)
 </td>
 <td class="column">